 2.1 After an incident is verified by the professor, a check with the Registrar will be made to determine if this is a second offense.
 Infractions beyond the first offense will be treated as both an academic and a student deportment matter and automatically involve both the professor and Student Relations Committee.
-The student will have a required discussion of the infraction with the professor.
+The student will have the required discussion of the infraction with the professor.
 Specific consequences at the class level (e.g., grade reduction, failure of course) will be decided by the professor.
-In addition, the SRC will communicate conditions for continued enrollment and will require the student to undergo more specific and structured training such as a library writing workshop or tutorial with one of the Gateway librarians.
+In addition, the SRC will communicate the remedial action for continued enrollment and will require the student to complete P0001 and undergo more specific and structured training with one of the Gateway librarians.

-- 2.2 Additional action(s), up to and including probation or suspension of the student for a minimum of one semester may be taken by the SRC in a particularly egregious situation. - 2.3 The SRC will complete an incident report to be placed in the student's academic file in the Registrar's office and the Registrar will communicate the decision to the student.
+2.2 Additional action(s), up to and including probation or suspension of the student for a minimum of one semester may be taken by the SRC in a particularly egregious situation.

+2.3 The SRC will complete an incident report to be placed in the student's academic file in the Registrar's office and the Registrar will communicate the decision to the student.